Dream Rockwell: Director, Producer and CCO

-Rockwell is the founder and director of Lucent Dossier Experience, a "high-concept, steampunk-meets-neotribal", nouveau cirque circus troupe.
+Dream Rockwell is the founder and director of Lucent Dossier Experience, a "high-concept, steampunk-meets-neotribal", nouveau cirque circus troupe.

-Rockwell is a co-founder of The Do Lab, an event production company responsible for the premier transformational music festival Lightning in a Bottle where she personally invited guests to her curated stages.
+Dream Rockwell is a co-founder of DoLab originally The Do Lab, an event production company responsible for the music festival Lightning in a Bottle which Dream Rockwell co-founded and produced from its inception in 2004 - 2016.
+She invited artists and guests to her highly curated stages and custom designed immersive areas making LIB the first transformational festival to emerge out of the music festival scene.

-Rockwell debuted the Human Initiation Project at Burning Man 2018 in the PlayAlchemist Pyramid to a full capacity crowd over two nights.
-This event, sponsored by GT kombucha launched her new concept for human up-leveling based on the ancient technology of Initiates and rights of passage.

-Rockwell's performance experience includes lead singer and vocals, circus arts, dance, aerial arts, fire performance, live original music, and vocals.
-She is also a music producer.
+In 2023, Rockwell became an adviser to the Saudi Arabian Crown Prince for his city of the future, NEOM.
+She also co-created a project in the deserts of Saudi Arabia called Karavan as the projects CCO.

 Early life and career

-As a young woman, Rockwell lived in New York City, where she produced Lunatic Fringe, a monthly open mic poetry slam.
+After studying in New York City, Rockwell produced Lunatic Fringe, a monthly open mic poetry slam in the Big Apple.